Blogs/AI

 Why AI CLI Tools Are Changing the Way We Code?

-Command-line interfaces have always been a staple for developers because they’re fast, scriptable, and keep you close to your code.
-Adding AI features to the CLI builds on that strength by automating routine steps such as writing boilerplate code, generating tests, or fixing small bugs.
-Instead of switching between a browser and your editor, you can describe a task once and run it directly from the terminal.
+Command-line interfaces have always been a staple for me because they’re fast, scriptable, and keep me close to the code.
+Adding AI to the CLI builds on that strength by automating the “drag” work, boilerplate, small refactors, test scaffolding, and quick debugging, without forcing me to bounce between tabs.
+Instead of explaining a task twice (once to the tool, once to myself), I can describe it once and run it where the repo already lives.

 1. Codebuff